Morphuemax/bungie-api-generator/README.md

 * End User can call endpoint methods and then use getters to navigate responses

-*Helper folder for HttpUtils, OAuth, and ResponseObject will be added when ready*
+*Helper folder for Helpers.HttpUtils, Helpers.OAuth, and ResponseObject will be added when ready*

 **NOTE: Generated-src uses com.google.gson**